eric-unc/520-compiler/README.md

 ## License
 As you can see in the [license file](LICENSE), this project is under the "Unlicense" which effectively releases it into the public domain.
 Basically, do what you want with my code.
 However, I don't recommend using the code for reference for COMP 520; Professor Prins explicitly doesn't allow this, and the particular subset to implement will change year-to-year.
 And of course, you will find it more rewarding to create something by yourself from scratch.

 I have taken some test files from others, including [Ben Dod](https://github.com/benjdod/someminijavatests), Changon Kim, and Professor Jan Prins, which are unlicensed.
 I have noted as such where I have used them.
-The classes in the `AbstractSyntaxTrees` package were made by Professor Prins with some changes as describes below.
+The classes in the `AbstractSyntaxTrees` package were made by Professor Prins with some changes as describes below, and the classes in the `mJAM` package were made by him too (with unlisted modifications by me).

 ### Changes made to classes in the AbstractSyntaxTrees package
 * Added support for null (adding `NullLiteral.java`, and updating `Visitor.java` and `ASTDisplay.java` to support it).